sam3d/git-date/README.md

 ```

 ## Usage
-Because git-date uses the hyphenated alias that allows you to run it as a native git command, you can run:
+`git-date` uses a hyphenated alias that allows you to run it as a native git command:

 ```console
 $ git date <date string>